quentinsf/qhue/README.md

     pip install qhue

-You may want to check [GitHub](https://github.com/quentinsf/qhue) for the very latest version.
+You may want to check [GitHub](https://github.com/quentinsf/qhue) for the very latest version of the module, and of this documentation.

 ## Examples